Timmygee21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # JavaScript - Warm up

 JavaScript is a programming language that adds interactivity to your website.
-This happens in games, in the behavior of responses when buttons are pressed or with data entry on forms; with dynamic styling; with animation, etc. This article helps you get started with JavaScript and furthers your understanding of what is possible.
+This happens in games, in the behavior of responses when buttons are pressed or with data entry on forms; with dynamic styling; with animation, etc. This help you get started with JavaScript and furthers your understanding of what is possible.

 JavaScript is used for many things.
 Here, I will use JavaScript for 2 reasons: